ToontjeM/OracleMigrationUsingHCP/README.md

 ### Provision the demo
 Provision the demo using `00-provision.sh`.

-After provisoining Oracle will be avialable on `localhost:1521'.
-The HCP will be available on `https://localhost:8000`.
+After provisioning Oracle will be avialable on `localhost:1521'.

 The Oracle defaults are described [here](https://github.com/oracle/vagrant-projects/tree/main/OracleDatabase/19.3.0#oracle-database-parameters).
 In the file `config/env.local` you can define a fixed password for the `oracle` user.
 In this demo this password is defined as `oracle`.